| Internet-Draft | Mission Security Model | August 2026 |

 When requestable denials are used, this workflow adjudicates an agent's request for authority it discovers it needs, integrating the AuthZEN Access Request and Approval Profile ([I-D.draft-mcguinness-mission-authzen]).
 It must not auto-approve a high-consequence escalation without an independent approver.
 A compromised approval service can grant escalations the model would otherwise route to a human, so it is in the trusted base wherever the access-request flow is enabled ([I-D.draft-mcguinness-mission-runtime]).¶

 When audit transparency is used, it is an append-only, non-equivocating log that issues inclusion receipts.
 It must not equivocate.
-A single compromised service can present different histories to different auditors; registering with more than one service makes equivocation detectable, but the non-equivocation guarantee is per-service ([I-D.draft-mcguinness-mission-audit]).¶
+A single compromised service can present different histories to different auditors; registering with more than one service makes equivocation detectable, but the non-equivocation guarantee is per-service ([I-D.draft-mcguinness-mission-audit]).
+The structural case needs no compromise: a service operated by the producer whose records it holds returns the auditor to trusting that producer's infrastructure, so the audit profile's cross-domain claim rests on operator independence or a second, independent service.¶

 When completion or trigger-based discharge is used, it reports whether a completion event has occurred.
 It must report accurately and be authenticated.
-A compromised event source can keep a discharged entry derivable or falsely discharge one; the Authorization Server fails closed when it cannot determine the event status ([I-D.draft-mcguinness-oauth-mission-completion]).¶
+A compromised event source can keep a discharged entry derivable or falsely discharge one; the Authorization Server fails closed when it cannot determine the event status ([I-D.draft-mcguinness-oauth-mission-status], Completion section).¶

 Instance identity is identity substrate, like agent identity generally.
 The instance issuer or agent attester that mints instance assertions ([I-D.draft-mcguinness-oauth-client-instance-assertion], [I-D.draft-mcguinness-oauth-ai-agent-instance]) sits outside this model's trusted base, and its compromise forges actor attribution (who executed) without forging Mission authority (what was approved).
 A deployment that relies on instance-grade joins or instance-attributed evidence extends its documented trust statement (Section 11) to that issuer.¶